-Iran general replacing Soleimani vows revenge for US killing
+Iran general replacing Soleimani vows revenge for U.S. killing

 Ghaani made his remarks in an interview with Iranian state television aired Monday.

 “God the almighty has promised to get his revenge, and God is the main avenger.
-Certainly actions will be taken ,” Ghaani said.
+Certainly actions will be taken,” Ghaani said.

 Ghaani now serves as the head of the Revolutionary Guard’s Quds Force, an expeditionary arm of the paramilitary organization answerable only to Iran’s Supreme Leader Ayatollah Ali Khamenei.
 As Soleimani’s longtime deputy, Ghaani has been sanctioned by the U.S. since 2012 for his work funding its operations around the world, including its work with proxies in Iraq, Lebanon and Yemen.